Welcome to The School of Education:

 Our vision: The UNE School of Education meets the needs of education communities through innovative flexible practices in research and teaching in rural, regional and remote, domestic and international contexts.

-The School of Education focuses on early childhood, primary and secondary teacher education.
+The School of Education is situated in the Faculty of Humanities, Arts, Social Science and Education and focuses on early childhood, primary and secondary teacher education.

-We are also a research School, emphasising issues in rural and regional education, with a National Centre for Research in Science, ICT and Maths education (SiMERR) and research strengths in other areas including English and literacy education, student diversity and disability studies, health and physical education, and improving schooling in developing countries.
+We are also a research School, emphasising issues in rural and regional education, with a National Centre of Science, Information and Communication Technology, and Mathematics Education for Rural and Regional Australia (SiMERR) and research strengths in other areas including English and literacy education, student diversity and disability studies, health and physical education, and improving schooling in developing countries.

-Our research students include people undertaking PhD, Professional Doctorates and Masters by research programs, locally, in other cities, other States and in other countries.
+Our research students include people undertaking PhD, Professional Doctorates and Masters by research programs, locally, regionally, across Australia and internationally.
 The School of Education is a large community with a wide national and international reach, as well as a strong commitment to education in our local area.

 Wherever you are based, you are very welcome in the UNE School of Education community.